Open accessibility options

 Contact form

-👥 Data subjects: Website visitors who enter data into a contact form
+👥 Data Subjects: Website visitors who enter data into a contact form

-📓 Data processed: Name, email address, telephone number (if provided), message content, IP address, technical metadata (e.g., timestamp, browser information)
+📓 Data Processed: Name, email address, telephone number (if provided), message content, IP address, technical metadata (e.g., timestamp, browser information)

 What is a contact form?